-In 2022-23, the Council increased Council Tax to fund the delivery of essential services for the residents of the borough.
-Redbridge increased the Council Tax by 1.99% together with a 1% increase used exclusively to fund the growing demand for the most vulnerable requiring adult social care.
-Overall, including the GLA precept, the Council Tax for Redbridge in 2022/23 at Band D increased by £74.55 (£1,789.39 - £1863.94) which equates to an increase of 4.17%.
+This year the Council has increased Council Tax by the maximum allowed (before requiring a referendum) to fund the delivery of essential services for the residents of the borough.
+Redbridge increased the Council Tax by 4.99% including a 2% increase used exclusively to fund the growing demand for the most vulnerable requiring adult social care.
+Overall, including the GLA precept, the Council Tax for Redbridge in 2023/24 at Band D increased by £111.81 (£1,863.94 - £1,975.75) which equates to an increase of 6.00%.

-Revenue Budget Funding 2022/23
+Revenue Budget Funding 2023/24

-The main source of funding for the 2022/23 financial year is Council Tax which makes up 66% of core funding, followed by Business Rates including Top Up Grant at 24%.
+The main source of funding for the 2023/24 financial year is Council Tax which makes up 64% of core funding.
+Business Rates including Locally Retained, Top Up Grant and Relief Compensation Grant makes up 30%.